CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/supporting-our-youth.md

   - title: Responding to Trauma
     body: >
       <p>In FY19, the City will make new investments to ensure children who experience traumatic events have the tools to recover and thrive.
 BPHC will expend an additional $284,000 on new supports for Neighborhood Trauma Teams.
 These community based organizations are on the ground responding to children and families to provide post-trauma supports.
 This investment will further strengthen the five existing teams, and add one additional team in FY19.</p>
-      <p>These investments, in conjunction with the $2.4 million BPS social and emotional wellness investment, will help ensure the city’s youth have the supports to succeed.</p>
+      <p>These investments, in conjunction with the $2.4 million BPS social and emotional wellness investment, will help ensure the City’s youth have the supports to succeed.</p>
 - text_block:
   - title: Pathways to Careers
     body: >